Health Sciences Courses

 Students taking a course in Nursing (including Graduate Entry Nursing for English domiciled students only), Midwifery and allied health care courses, including Physiotherapy and Dietetics are now funded through Student Finance and the NHS Learning Support Fund.

-Students who already have a degree will be able to receive funding to study on these courses and if you deferred entry, from 2016/17 to 2017/18, you will come under the new arrangements.
+Students who already have a degree will be able to receive funding to study on these courses.

-All information on this page relates to students who usually live in England.
+(All information on this page relates to students who usually live in, and are studying in England)

-If you meet the eligibility criteria and have eligible child dependants you can apply to the NHS Business Services Authority (NHSBSA) for this allowance, which is a non-repayable grant of £1,000 per year.
+If you meet the eligibility criteria and have eligible child dependants you can apply for this allowance, which is a non-repayable grant of £2,000 per year.

 Eligible students will be entitled to claim travel and accommodation expenses incurred over and above daily travel costs to university.
 The costs must be related to essential practice placements.